Starstruck (comics): Marvel Graphic Novel (1984)

 Marvel Editor-In-Chief Jim Shooter recommended cutting three pages, and adding three new pages.
 The sequence with young Bronwyn falling into the tank of empathic merpeople was cut from the graphic novel, but restored and expanded in the later Dark Horse series.

-The subtitle was a lyric quote from Bob Dylan's 1964 song "Chimes of Freedom".

-The graphic novel, dedicated to director Robert Altman and author Thomas Pynchon, included a four-page glossary in the back that expanded upon references in the story, much in the spirit of the concurrent work of Douglas Adams' The Hitchhiker's Guide to the Galaxy.
+The graphic novel, dedicated to director Robert Altman and author Thomas Pynchon, included a four-page glossary in the back that expanded upon references in the story.
 This became an ongoing tradition in future issues.

-Starstruck: The Luckless, the Abandoned and Forsaked was nominated for a Jack Kirby Award as the Best Graphic Album of 1985.
+It was nominated for a Jack Kirby Award as the Best Graphic Album of 1985.

 Epic Comics (1985)

 Marvel's imprint, Epic Comics, was created as an outlet for creator-owned, mature, experimental comics series.
 Editor Archie Goodwin spun the acclaim and success of the Starstruck graphic novel into an ongoing series by Lee and Kaluta.
 These were the first story expansions past the initial run of serial stories printed in Ilustracion+Comix International, Heavy Metal, and the Marvel Graphic Novel.

 A Marvel promotional magazine, Marvel Age #15 (June 1984), ran a cover story on Archie Goodwin and his editing of the new Epic comics titles and Epic Illustrated magazine.
-A cover cartoon of Epic characters by Rick Parker included Brucilla the Muscle as well as her Tiger Brigade shark ship; oddly, no mention was made of the impending Starstruck graphic novel released two months later, or the new Epic book series seven months away.
+A cover cartoon of Epic characters by Rick Parker included Brucilla the Muscle as well as her Tiger Brigade shark ship.

 The new series ran for six bi-monthly issues cover-dated from February 1985, to February 1986.
 Archie Goodwin took a hands-off approach to editing, saying "I could edit this, but I would ruin it".

-The first two issues were colored by Elaine Lee, and then followed by Steve Oliff.
-The first two were lettered by Ken Bruzenak, and then followed by the creators' former Heavy Metal colleague John Workman.
+The first two issues were colored by Elaine Lee, later ones by Steve Oliff.
+The first two were lettered by Ken Bruzenak, later ones by John Workman.
+The Epic issues ran ads for purchasing the two Starstruck T-shirts, the art portfolio, and the stage play script.

 The story arc introduced Harry Palmer, a character inspired by noir detective fiction who opened the doors on much of Queen Glorianna's past and her future plans.
 Lee cites this as her favorite character, and the only love story she ever wrote.
 A trio of Galactic Girl Guides became a running thread through the issues.
 One of the Guides would become a crucial historian in the future, the person credited for all the barbed and humorous Glossary entries.